Shijia-Lyu/Shijia-Lyu/README.md

   - Sept.
 2024 Research Project launched with [Dr. Hongjie Yuan](https://ems.whu.edu.cn/info/1978/19128.htm).
   - Dec.
 2024 Much more data of revolution groups were collected.
   - Jan.
 2025 We have find high correlation between telegraph interaction and the form of revolution groups.
   - Feb.
 2025 We are trying to check our data and refine our baseline regression.
+  - Mar.
+2025 A face-to-face chat with my supervisor, digging the underlying mechanisms.

 ## 📝 Selected Works